 4. Introducing kids to computers without setting firm rules can cause issues.

-“Parents play an important role in helping children and teens navigate media, which can have both positive and negative effects," said Megan Moreno, MD, author of the study, in a statement relayed on the AAP's website.
-"Parents can set expectations and boundaries to make sure their children’s media experience is a positive one.
-The key is mindful use of media within a family."
+“Parents can set expectations and boundaries to make sure their children’s media experience is a positive one.
+The key is mindful use of media within a family.” —Megan Moreno, MD

 5. There is a right and a wrong way to praise your child.